BestTimesToVisit.com Logo

 food

 Don't leave Lapland without trying reindeer!
 Whether it's in a hearty stew (poronkäristys) or smoked, it's a local delicacy.
-Also, sample some cloudberries (lakka) – they're a sweet, tart berry unique to the Arctic region, often found in jams or desserts.
+Also, keep an eye out for cloudberries (lakka) – they're a unique Arctic berry often found in jams or desserts.
+Many restaurants offer tasting menus that are a great way to sample these regional specialties.

 safety